-And in science, the first drug developed without animal testing was submitted for FDA approval — a long time coming, and a promising milestone for a future without animal testing.
+And in science, the first drug developed without animal testing was recently submitted for FDA approval — a long time coming, and a promising milestone for a future without animal testing.

 We still have so, so far to go in healing the planet, ecosystems, and habitats — and we're hopeful that as we celebrate these stories of progress, it will only inspire us all to keep that good work going, and keep animals in mind as we go about our lives.

 In an animal welfare breakthrough, Spain is giving pets the same legal status as humans

 In a sign of growing support for animal rights in the global capital for bullfighting, domestic animals in Spain will now be considered “living beings” under law, instead of mere objects.

 One practical outcome of the change in the law is that dogs or cats must be considered in the same way as children in divorce hearings or when inheritance or debt cases have to be settled by the courts.